-ChatGPT is a chatbot powered by artificial intelligence (AI or A.I.) technology.
-Created by the San Francisco, California-based technology company OpenAI, ChatGPT made global headlines following its November 2022 public release.
+ChatGPT is a chatbot powered by artificial intelligence (AI) technology.
+Created by the San Francisco, California-based technology company OpenAI , ChatGPT made global headlines following its November 2022 public release.
 ChatGPT’s launch was widely characterized as an enormous success for AI technology in general and OpenAI in particular.
-The chatbot had attracted a reported one hundred million active users by January 2023, approximately two months after its release, leading international media sources to describe it as the fastest-growing consumer software application in the history of computing.
+The chatbot had attracted a reported 100 million users by January 2023, approximately two months after its release, leading international media sources to describe it as the fastest-growing consumer software application in the history of computing.
+By mid-2024, data-gathering sources were estimating that ChatGPT had around 180.5 million users.

 Generative artificial intelligence is a type of artificial intelligence (AI) technology that can make content such as audio, images, text, and videos.
 It involves algorithms such as ChatGPT, a chatbot that can produce essays, poetry, and other content requested by a user, and DALL-E, which generates art.
 AI emerged gradually over more than half a century.
-Generative AI is a type of machine learning , which involves using data and algorithms to imitate how humans learn and become more accurate.
+Generative AI is a type of machine learning, which involves using data and algorithms to imitate how humans learn and become more accurate.
 While machine learning can perceive and sort data, generative AI can take the next step and create something based on the information it has.
-However, it remains expensive, and only a few well-financed companies, including OpenAI, DeepMind, and Meta , have built generative AI models.
+However, it remains expensive, and only a few well-financed companies, including OpenAI, DeepMind, and Meta, have built generative AI models.

 Understanding the Frameworks (also called Frames)